Time Shield Library

 Unix timestamp in milliseconds since epoch.

-const ts_t timestamp() noexcept
+ts_t timestamp() noexcept

 Get the current UTC timestamp in seconds.